Skip to Content

 The deadband recipe is a good first cut, but it has a blind spot: every decision is local.
 It does not know which way the signal is heading, how confident the model is, or whether a sample sits at an inflection.
 The cost shows up at step changes — the deadband widens just after the event, and the reconstruction trails behind.
 The fix is to give the flow a model.

-This recipe wires eight nodes into a trajectory-aware subsampling flow.
-A kalman1d predictor runs alongside esStats and a trend node; a controller resets the predictor on chi-squared gate fires; the winnow node fuses the slope, the noise estimate, and the gate into a single per-sample decision; passIf forwards the kept samples; a second kalman1d lightly scrubs measurement noise from the kept values before they hit storage.
+This recipe wires seven nodes into a trajectory-aware subsampling flow.
+A kalman1d predictor with followMode runs alongside esStats and trend; the winnow node fuses the slope, the noise estimate, and the innovation gate into a single per-sample keep decision — its one-sample buffer anchors each spike to its baseline neighbor; passIf forwards the kept samples; a second kalman1d smooths measurement noise from the kept values before storage.

 Loading adaptive compression recipe...